 Drew Hutchison Contract Information:

-Signed a one-year, $2.2 million deal with the Blue Jays in January 2016, avoiding arbitration.
+Signed a one-year, $2.3 million contract with the Pirates in January of 2017, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Drew Hutchison – simply subscribe now.